saltyrtc/saltyrtc-meta/Protocol.md

 [RFC 6455 section 5.5.2](https://tools.ietf.org/html/rfc6455#section-5.5.2))
 in a specific interval, the client SHALL set the field *ping_interval* to the requested interval in seconds.
-Otherwise, *ping_interval* MUST be set to `0` indicating that no WebSocket *ping* messages SHALL be sent.
+Otherwise, *ping_interval* MUST be set to `0` indicating that no WebSocket *ping* messages SHOULD be sent.

 When the server receives a 'client-auth' message, it MUST check that the